 Approx 12km walking – 7 hours

-Inca Trail Day 3 is exceptionally beautiful because of the ruins and incredible paved trail (and more importantly for your lungs, there is a lot more down than up!!!).
-There are about 2000 stairs descending from Phuyupatamarca to Wiñaywayna, so take care with your knees).
-If you have had knee or ankle injuries an extra porter is recommended so that you are not carrying extra weight and overstressing your joints.
-Guided tours of all the ruins.
+This part of the trail is exceptionally beautiful because of the ruins and incredible paved trails (and more importantly for your lungs, there is a lot more down than up!).
+There are about 2000 stairs descending from Phuyupatamarca to Wiñaywayna, so be careful with your knees.
+An extra porter is recommended.
+We will enjoy guided tours of all the ruins.
 Camping is usually at Wiñaywayna (2700 mtrs).

 Approx 16km walking – 6 hours

 Get up very early to arrive at Intipunku, “The Gate of the Sun,” and view the first sun rays illuminating majestic Machu Picchu.
 There is still a 20 min walk down from here to the famous view from the terraces at the end of the trail.
 Take your photos now before the 10:30hrs crowd arrive.
 Your tour of Machu Picchu should finish between 10:30 hrs and 11:00 hrs and you have free time to climb Huayna Picchu (it will take at least 90 minutes).
 A maximum of 400 hikers can climb this mountain per day, so start immediately after your tour!
 Or just collapse under a tree and quietly reflect in amazement at the mystery, the architectural achievement and beauty of Machu Picchu.

 The Afternoon, we return to Ollantaytambo with train, at the train station we will be waiting for you with our private transport to return to Cusco.

 Inca Trail Availability Check with our Sales Executives

 Very Important: “The Inca Trail is closed during February, because of maintenance.
 Since March 01 you can reserve your place in the Inka Trail”